amirsalehag/monitoring/log-management/ELK-stack/fluentd.md

 ![image ](https://dytvr9ot2sszz.cloudfront.net/wp-content/uploads/2018/06/kuberbetes-monitoring-arch-1.jpg =100x20)
 Fluent Bit can be used on it own of course but has far less to offer in terms of aggregation capabilities and with a much smaller amount
 of plugins for integrating with other solutions.

+---
+* Fluentd has 9 types of plugins; `Input`,`Parser`,`Filter`,`Output`,`Formatter`,`Storage`,`Service Discovery`,`Buffer`,`Metrics`.
+* The configuration file is the fundamental piece to connect all things together, as it allows to define which Inputs or listeners Fluentd
+will have and set up common matching rules to route the Event data to a specific Output.
+Its also important to put the config sections in the right order that we want.
+Each section will be considered before proceeding.